 Looking at planning applications

-You can use Public Access to look at planning applications.
+You can use the Public Access system to look at planning applications.
 It’s important to remember that if you make comments, then your name and address will be included in information that other people can see.

 We need to tell you a few things about Public Access before you use it.